Step-by-Step Guide

 Prepare Your Infrastructure for Production

 Choose your hosting environment based on expected load, latency requirements, and budget.
-Cloud platforms like AWS, GCP, and Azure offer the most flexibility with services like Lambda, Cloud Functions, or App Engine for serverless deployment, or EC2, Compute Engine, or App Service for persistent server deployment.
-Serverless is cost-effective for intermittent workloads while persistent servers handle high-concurrency scenarios better.
+Cloud platforms like AWS, GCP, and Azure offer serverless options (Lambda, Cloud Functions) for intermittent workloads and persistent servers for high-concurrency scenarios.
+Serverless is cost-effective when your agent handles fewer than 10,000 requests per day; persistent servers handle high-volume scenarios better.

 Set up separate environments for development, staging, and production.
 The staging environment should mirror production as closely as possible, including the same infrastructure configuration, environment variables, and external service connections pointed at sandbox endpoints.
 This ensures that what works in staging will work in production.

 Plan for scaling from the start.
 Configure auto-scaling rules that add capacity when demand increases and scale down during quiet periods.
-Implement queue-based processing for workloads that can tolerate slight delays, which smooths out demand spikes and prevents overload.
+Use queue-based processing for workloads that can tolerate slight delays — this smooths out demand spikes and prevents overload.
 Load test your infrastructure with two to three times your expected peak volume to verify it handles surges gracefully.

 2

-Secure all API keys, credentials, and secrets using environment variables or a dedicated secret manager like AWS Secrets Manager, HashiCorp Vault, or Google Secret Manager.
+Secure all API keys, credentials, and secrets using environment variables or a dedicated secret manager like AWS Secrets Manager or HashiCorp Vault.
 Never store credentials in code, configuration files, or version control.
-Rotate API keys on a regular schedule and implement access logging to track who accesses sensitive credentials.
+Rotate API keys on a regular schedule and track who accesses sensitive credentials.

 Apply the principle of least privilege to agent permissions.
 The agent should only have access to the specific APIs, databases, and systems it needs to perform its function.
-A customer support agent does not need write access to the billing system.
-A lead qualification agent does not need the ability to delete CRM records.
+A customer support agent doesn't need write access to the billing system.
+A lead qualification agent doesn't need the ability to delete CRM records.
 Tight permissions limit the blast radius of potential issues.

 3